 Born and bred in Rhosllanerchrugog (Rhos), Colin possessed exceptional musical talent from a young age.

-From the age of six success came his way at numerous piano competitions, including winning at the Urdd National Eisteddfod when aged 11 years.
+From the age of six success came his way at numerous piano competitions.
+This included winning at the Urdd National Eisteddfod when aged 11 years.

 Furthermore, he won the prestigious open piano competition at Llangollen International Eisteddfod at the tender age of 14.